-(17 or more years of service completed by Nov 20120)
+(17 or more years of service completed by Nov 2012)

-As already mentioned in case the employer chooses to give notice to an employee to be dismisses, then the employer is obligated to pay only half (50%) of the amounts referred to in Tables A' and B' \cdot otherwise, the employer must pay the severance payment in full (100%).
+As already mentioned in case the employer chooses to give notice to an employee to be dismissed, then the employer is obligated to pay only half (50%) of the amounts referred to in Tables A' and B' Otherwise, the employer must pay the severance payment in full (100%).

-In addition, article 66 Law 4808/2021, states that an additional compensation may be adjudicated to the employee, in case the termination of the employment agreement is ruled as defective by the competent Court and upon request of either the employee or the employer, under certain conditions.
-This additional compensation cannot be less than three (3) monthly wages. however, the sum of this compensation may not exceed the double of the statutory severance payment of the employee.
+In addition, article 66 of the Law 4808/2021, states that an additional compensation may be adjudicated to the employee, in case the termination of the employment agreement is ruled as defective by the competent Court and upon request of either the employee or the employer, under certain conditions as determined by the law.
+This additional compensation cannot be less than three (3) monthly wages, while the sum of such compensation may not exceed double the statutory severance payment the employee is entitled to.

-18. Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
+19. Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, in what form, should the agreement be documented?
-Describe any limitations that apply, including in respect of nondisclosure or confidentiality clauses.
+Describe any limitations that apply, including in respect of non-disclosure or confidentiality clauses.

 Any agreement that may be perceived as restricting the rights of the employee regarding the termination of their employment is deemed as void and null.
-However, there is a common practice according to which employees' contractually accept the validity of their dismissal and waive their rights to challenge it, a practice lawful according to the respective caselaw ("agreed dismissal").
-This rather useful practice, which should take the form of a written agreement, prevents employees from raising any claims regarding the termination of the employment relationship.
+However, there is a common practice according to which employees contractually accept the validity of their dismissal and waive their rights to challenge it, a practice lawful according to the respective caselaw ("agreed dismissal").
+This rather useful practice, which should take the form of a written agreement to be signed by the parties, prevents employees from raising any claims regarding the termination of the employment relationship.

-19. Is it possible to restrict a worker from working for competitors after the termination of employment?
+20. Is it possible to restrict a worker from working for competitors after the termination of employment?
 If yes, describe any relevant requirements or limitations.

 All employees hold the obligation and responsibility to refrain from competing practices against their employer throughout their employment.
-After the termination of the employment agreement, such obligations may arise following the conclusion of a non-compete clause, either as part of the initial employment agreement or as a separate (post-termination) agreement.
+After the termination of the employment agreement, such obligations may arise following the conclusion of a non-compete clause/covenant, either as part of the initial employment agreement or as a separate (post-termination) agreement.
 However, this possibility is not unconditional.
-According to Greek caselaw, such provisions may be deemed as valid if specific requirements are taken into consideration.
-Among other, the duration of the "non-compete" obligation, the qualifications and the previous work experience of the employee, the employee's position within the company, the reimbursement of the employee concerned, stand as the most important criteria.
+According to Greek caselaw, such provisions may be deemed as valid if specific requirements are taken into consideration which include the duration of the "noncompete" obligation, the restricted areas to be agreed in relation to the post-termination covenant, the qualifications and the previous work experience of the employee, the employee's position within the company, the reimbursement of the employee concerned (if any)

-20. Can an employer require a worker to keep information relating to the employer confidential after the termination of employment?
+21. Can an employer require a worker to keep information relating to the employer confidential after the termination of employment?

 Indeed, this is a very common post-termination practice.
-Usually, according to the contractual terms agreed between employers and employees (either with the initial employment agreement or with a separate posttermination agreement) employees are obligated to safeguard their former employers trade secrets and information related to their business, at least for a certain period after the termination of employment.
+Usually, according to the contractual terms agreed between employers and employees (either with the initial employment agreement or with a separate post-termination agreement) employees are obligated to safeguard their former employers trade secrets and information related to their business, at least for a certain period after the termination of employment.

-21. Are employers obliged to provide references to new employers if these are requested?
+22. Are employers obliged to provide references to new employers if these are requested?
 If so, what information must the reference include?